 About the Symposium

-Co-Organized by the Center for Teaching and Learning Development of National Yang Ming Chiao Tung University (NYCU), and the Taiwan Open Course and Education Consortium (TOCEC), this inaugural international symposium is hosted by NYCU with support from Educational Innovation International (EII, USA).
-The two-day symposium theme is “Human-Centered and Open Education: Teaching and Learning in the Digital World.”
-The symposium brings together key players, including faculty, researchers, and academic leaders from around the world, to explore the evolving intersection of Generative AI, digital transformations, and faculty mentorship.
-Through expert-led workshops, presentation sessions, and collaborative dialogues, participants will examine practical strategies to enhance student learning, advance open education, future readiness, and strengthen faculty development, including mentoring, to equip the academic community with the human-centered capabilities needed to thrive in an increasingly complex, changing digital era.
+Co-organized by the Center for Teaching and Learning Development of National Yang Ming Chiao Tung University (NYCU) and the Taiwan Open Course and Education Consortium (TOCEC), this inaugural international symposium is hosted by NYCU with support from Education Innovations International (EII, USA).
+The symposium theme is “Human-Centered and Open Education: Teaching and Learning in the Digital World.”
+The symposium brings together key stakeholders, including faculty, researchers, and academic leaders from around the world, to explore the evolving intersection of Generative AI, digital transformations, and faculty mentorship.
+Through expert-led workshops, presentation sessions, and collaborative dialogues, participants will examine practical strategies to enhance student learning, advance open education and future-readiness, and strengthen faculty development.
+This includes mentoring to equip the academic community with the human-centered capabilities needed to thrive in an increasingly complex and changing digital era.

 Important Dates